joshspicer/habitbridge-addons/README.md

           message: "Don't forget to complete your habits for today!"
 ```

-## Troubleshooting

-- **Not receiving webhook data?** Make sure:
-  - The addon is running
-  - Your Home Assistant instance is accessible from your phone
-  - The webhook URL is correct in the HabitBridge app
-  - Check the addon logs for more information

 ### Testing the Webhook

 You can use the included test script to send sample data to your webhook without needing the HabitBridge app: